 If the academic unit includes separate programs or areas (for example, undergraduate and graduate programs),the unit should recommend external reviewers who are most appropriate for specified programs or areas.
 The academic unit should take care to recommend reviewers who will provide a balance in representing the programs and areas of the unit.

-Academic units must disclose in writing to the Office of the Chancellor any possible, potential conflicts of interest for an external reviewer in conducting the program review, including:
+Academic units must disclose in writing to the Office of the Provost any possible, potential conflicts of interest for an external reviewer in conducting the program review, including:

 Former or current mentors or friends of faculty members, faculty members or administrators who are currently employed or who have been employed at Chapman University, or who have applied for positions or are likely to apply for positions at Chapman University Faculty members or administrators from academic programs and universities in immediate competition with the programs of the academic unit and Chapman University.